Silent Talker Lie Detector: Scientific and legal criticism

 A 2019 article for The Intercept stated that "some academics are questioning the value of the system, which they say relies on pseudoscience to make its decisions about travelers’ honesty," and that "The technology is based on a fundamental misunderstanding of what humans do when being truthful and deceptive."

 The Guardian reports that the accuracy of polygraph results from 57 studies was "far from satisfactory."
 There are many examples of how the devices do not work because the physiological response being measured may be a result of the stress of the situation or conversely the actually guilty person may not experience these reactions.
 In one example, there was an effective detector of actual lies.
-It was a photocopier that spit out preprinted pages saying "He's lying" that was able to elicit confessions when the guilty person believed the system worked.
+It was a photocopier that spat out preprinted pages saying "He's lying" that was able to elicit confessions when the guilty person believed the system worked.

 In a detailed review of the history and research involving the Silent Talker and other polygraph results, Jake Bittle has written that there is danger in using a technical device to ascertain whether a psychological process is being correctly evaluated.
 This danger can be amplified if the device is able to make more human-like conclusions as is the case with AI.
-There are many anecdotes about failures of the system which has never be able to achieve better than an 80% rate of success.
+There are many anecdotes about failures of the system which has never been able to achieve better than an 80% rate of success.

 Since the test results can easily be incorrect, they are rarely admissible in court.
 If the lawyers wish to have the results included in a trial, the U.S. Supreme Court has issued standards for admissibility of scientific tests that must be submitted before a judge makes the decision.
 However the polygraph is commonly used in police investigations.

 An analysis of the use of the silent talker being used for border crossings was completed by The Intercept.
 They concluded that this system is not only cumbersome and expensive but gave a false report that a traveler was lying when that was not actually the case.
 This example clearly shows the dangers of using this system, including that it may be used to deny entry to travelers who are incorrectly deemed to be untruthful.